5 Habits I’m Saying “Bye Felicia” to in 2021

 Realizing that I keep promises to everyone BUT myself was a hard pill to swallow.
 I had to take a moment to digest that.
 How sway!?
 How can I prioritize the promises I’ve made to other people over the promises I’ve made to myself?
 Am I not the most important person in my life?
-Should I not be filling my cup before pouring into others?
-Years and years of wondering why my confidence always suffered at every stage of my life and I discover the answer hidden in a one hour podcast with Ed Mylett and The Skinny Confidential.
-Ed said,
+Should I not be filling my cup before pouring it into others?
+Years and years of wondering why my confidence always suffered at every stage of my life and I discover the answer hidden in a one-hour podcast with Ed Mylett and The Skinny Confidential.

 It was like a punch in the gut!
 He attacked my entire being HAHA!
 I laugh, but it was not funny to realize that no one was responsible for my low ass self-esteem but mySELF!
 Ahhhh…so THAT’s why they call it SELF-esteem.
 Smh.
 Got it.
 Noted!
 I can’t be a true woman of my word if my word is no good to myself, the #1 person in my life.

 4. BEFRIENDING PEOPLE I DON’T LIKE (BYE CHILE!!!)